 Significant revenue opportunity for accountants

-- In order to claim this credit, small businesses must conduct an audit to determine their eligibility.
+- In order to claim this credit, small businesses and their accountants can work with Gusto to determine their eligibility.
+You can see clients’ estimated R&D tax credits directly in Gusto Pro.
 A form 6765 needs to be filed with the previous year’s corporate tax return in order to claim credits for the current year.

-- Please reference resources in our help center article for more details on how to claim this credit for your clients.
+- If you’ve already conducted the study, please reference resources in our help center article for more details on how to claim this credit for your clients.